lavishyadav/Question-Classification/README.md

 This will run the CNN-rand, CNN-static, and CNN-nonstatic models respectively from the paper http://arxiv.org/abs/1408.5882.

-Note : num is number of example from VQA dataset that you want to classify.
+Note : num is number of example from VQA dataset that you want to classify and use -nonstatic and -word2vec for best results.

 About the datasets:-

 1)MultipleChoice_mscoco_train2014_questions.json is question set from VQA dataset.

 2)commonobject file contains examples of common object questions.
 It contains persons, entity and location classes from Question classification dataset(http://cogcomp.cs.illinois.edu/Data/QA/QC/).

 3)uncommonobject contains examples of uncommon object questions.
 It contains description and abbreviation classes from Question classification dataset.